Approximately 300,000 women die each year due to pregnancy or childbirth related complications.

 Total people impacted

 We believe that health is a human right.
 Giving birth should not be something that causes women to die.
-However in 2015, there were an estimated 303,000 maternal deaths.
+However, in 2015 there were an estimated 303,000 maternal deaths.
 By giving birth in a clinic and having trained health workers nearby, the maternal mortality rates can be decreased.
-Providing pregnant women with proper care is also important for healthy development of babies, but sadly only half of pregnant women receive the recommended amount of antenatal care.
+Providing pregnant women with proper care is also important for the healthy development of babies, but sadly only half of pregnant women receive the recommended amount of antenatal care.
 ODW partners with organizations that value the lives of women and babies, recognizing that the importance of quality healthcare and access to resources can be the difference between life and death.

 Why Maternal Care?

 The World Health Organization refers to Maternal Health as the health of women during pregnancy, childbirth, and the postpartum period.
 In some developing countries, 1 in 54 women die during pregnancy and childbirth — that’s a 90x more likely occurrence than in developed countries.
 Approximately half of women in developing countries have access to skilled care during pregnancy and childbirth.
 The greatest factors that prevent women from receiving skilled care are: poverty, lack of information, distance from medical facilities, inadequate services, and cultural practices.
-Because most complications of pregnancy and child birth are well-known and treatable or preventable, providing access to skilled care during childbirth, as well as providing education and support in the weeks after childbirth is crucial and can drastically decrease the rate of maternal mortality.
+Because most complications of pregnancy and childbirth are well-known and treatable or preventable, providing access to skilled care during childbirth, as well as providing education and support in the weeks after childbirth is crucial and can drastically decrease the rate of maternal mortality.

 We choose our partners wisely.
 Each organization goes through a rigorous vetting process before our we approve a grant.